-The Rijksmuseum is always popular – year round visitors can expect large numbers but weekends and school vacations are of course even more crowded.
+The Rijksmuseum is always popular – year-round visitors can expect large numbers but weekends and school vacations are of course even more crowded.

 Tips on Avoiding Crowds at the Rijksmuseum

-Buying Tickets for the Rijksmuseum
+Buying Skip-the-Line Tickets for the Rijksmuseum

-- Tickets for the Rijksmuseum are €17.50 (€19 from 2019) for adults and free for children under 18.
-The Museumkaart is accepted with holders allowed to proceed directly to the entrance.
+- Tickets for the Rijksmuseum are €20 for adults and free for children under 18.
+The Museumkaart and iAmsterdam Card are accepted but free online time-slot reservations are essential.

 Free Rijksmuseum Apps and Multimedia Tours

 The Rijksmuseum has a wonderful website with 130,000 pieces currently on display online.
 Browsers are actively encouraged to download pictures and digitally play around with the artworks.
 Around 8,000 of the museum’s collection of nearly a million items are on display in the Rijksmuseum.